hakolao/egui_winit_vulkano/README.md

 let cb = gui.draw_on_subpass_image(framebuffer_dimensions);
 draw_pass.execute(cb);
 ```
+Note that Egui prefers UNORM render targets.
+Using an output format with sRGB requires `GuiConfig::allow_srgb_render_target` to be set, to acknowledge that using sRGB will cause minor discoloration of UI elements due to blending in linear color space and not sRGB as Egui expects.

 See the examples directory for better usage guidance.

 Remember, on Linux, you need to install following to run Egui